Learn how to merge and split texts in the Scrivener Binder to make your projects easier to structure.

 Merge and Split Files in the Scrivener Binder

 The Scrivener Binder lets you organize your projects in texts and folders, and you can use these texts for chapters, sections, or even scenes.
+We discussed this in Use Folders and Texts to Power Up the Scrivener Binder.
 As your project progresses, you may want to combine certain texts, or split others, as you refine your project and its direction.

 With Scrivener, you can do this in the Binder: you can merge two or more texts into a new text, or spit a text into two or more texts.
 You can also import texts in different formats, and have Scrivener automatically split them to create a hierarchy in the Binder.